 The cost of living here is lower than in many other cities throughout Europe.
 It’s a compact city that’s lively, exciting and perfect for anyone who loves sampling culture.
-From townhouses to countryside villas, you’ll be able to move to Lisbon with ease, particularly if you opt to use a European removal service such as that offered by PSS.
+From townhouses to countryside villas, you can easily move to Lisbon, particularly if you opt to use a European removal service such as that offered by PSS.

 2: Thriving Vilamoura On the Algarve

-However, Vilamoura is a hive of activity with its huge marina acting as the beating heart of this amazing location.
+However, Vilamoura is a hive of activity, with its huge marina acting as the beating heart of this fantastic location.
 You’ll find plenty of restaurants and bars as well as upmarket shops to explore too.
 There are many golf courses across the area while the beaches stretch as far as the eye can see in both directions, making it possible to keep active and soak up the sun all year round.

 Getting around here is simple, the area is well maintained and you’ve also got plenty of supermarkets too.
-As expected, it’s a popular place with British people which means that you’ll also find a friendly expat community to embrace too.
+As expected, it’s a popular place with British people, which means that you’ll also find a friendly expat community to embrace too.

 3: Perfect Porto – That’s if City Life is For You